translation missing: en.products.product.unit_price

 - Standard fit.

-- Colors may vary slightly due to the nature of the adire dyeing process.
-For that reason, Post-Imperial styles are truly one of a kind.
+- Colors may slightly vary due to the nature of the dyeing process.